 For more information regarding offers, visit the Frequently Asked Questions – Offers and waitlist section.

 All regional programs include a non-refundable application fee and an annual program fee.
 Annual fees are specific to the program.
 Applicants who may require assistance or have any questions about the application fees are requested to speak with the principal directly.
-All fees must be paid through the board's online application website.
+All fees must be paid through the online application.
 Once a program is accepted, the amount owing is recalculated (the program fee is added to the cart) and the applicant will be able to pay online using the pay now button.

 For more information regarding fees, visit the Frequently Asked Questions – Fees section.